 Whereas, when promoting a more expensive one, you should focus on abstract and high-level features.

 Today’s price-sensitive online shoppers value the best price offer more than anything else.
-As a shameless plug, we offer a competitor price tracking and dynamic pricing SaaS, so that you can always offer the best prices without making any efforts.
+As a shameless plug, we offer a competitor price monitoring and dynamic pricing SaaS, so that you can always offer the best prices without making any efforts.

 Buy one get one free (BOGOF)